Scholarships and Awards

-Dr. Morris, an associate professor in the cognitive psychology program, unexpectedly passed away in 2014.
-She taught brain and behavior (psych 310), psychology of language (psych 413), and cognitive neuropsychology (psych 519).
+Dr. Morris, an associate professor in the cognitive psychology program at Iowa State University, unexpectedly passed away in 2014.
+She taught Brain and Behavior (Psych 310), Psychology of Language (Psych 413), and Cognitive Neuropsychology (Psych 519).
 Her research focused on how attention, perception, memory, and consciousness worked together in language processing.
-The $1000 scholarship established in her honor is for a junior or senior in psychology who has a minimum GPA of 3.0 and who plans to attend graduate school in a cognitive science discipline.
+The $1000 scholarship established in her honor is for a junior or senior majoring in psychology who possesses at least a 3.0 cumulative GPA and who plans to attend graduate school in a cognitive science discipline.
 Preference will be given to those with demonstrated financial need.
 The application must be accompanied by a letter of support from a faculty member in the department of psychology, for which students should use the form provided at the link below.

 Jane Ross-Reynolds Memorial Scholarship

 Kenneth Sufka Undergraduate Scholarship

 Dr. Sufka completed his undergraduate and graduate work in the Department of Psychology at Iowa State University.
-Dr. Sufka has established his scholarship in recognition of his mentors, Professors Richard A. Hughes and Ronald H. Peters.
-This is a need-based scholarship (award of $1000) designated for a junior or senior psychology major with a cumulative GPA of at least 3.0.
+Dr. Sufka established this scholarship in recognition of his mentors, Professors Richard A. Hughes and Ronald H. Peters.
+The Kenneth Sufka is a need-based scholarship open to juniors and seniors majoring in psychology who possess at least a 3.0 cumulative GPA.
 Preference will be given to students who demonstrate involvement in the psychology department, community service, or psychological research.
 The award is typically $1000.
 The application must be accompanied by a letter of support from a faculty member in the department of psychology, for which students should use the form provided at the link below.

 The two awards listed below are awarded annually in the spring to Psych majors based on faculty nomination.
 If you believe you qualify for one of these awards when they are announced in the Psych Undergrad Weekly Bulletin, please talk to your faculty adviser or another faculty member who can speak to your fit for the award.

 Alvhh Lauer Award